Sprouts

 $20 per session, or save with our monthly special—$80 for all 4 sessions, which includes a bag of hay to feed the animals!

-Week-long adventures filled with farm activities, horsemanship, animal care, and outdoor exploration.
-Day camps, overnight options, and specialty weeks available.
+Week-long day camps filled with farm activities, horsemanship, animal care, outdoor exploration, and specialty themes.

 Old-world skills for modern children. $300/month.
 Hands-on workshops teaching sustainable living, gardening, and homesteading skills.